xpple/SeedMapper/README.md

 # SeedMapper
 In-game Minecraft mod that allows you to compare natural terrain to your current terrain.

-## Notice from the author
-My final exams - which are from the 17th may up to the 31st of may - are closing in on me.
-This means I won't be actively maintaining this repository until after the last exam.
-I will try to make time if highly critical bugs arise.
-I do have big plans though, so stay tuned.

 ## Disclaimer
 This mod does not yet support terrain generation of Minecraft version 1.12.2 and below.
 Support for these versions will be added later.